luciaaguzzoni/Bechdel-Test-Data-Analysis/README.md

 <img src=https://github.com/luciaaguzzoni/project-IV/blob/main/figures/3.1.png />

-The average budget for movies with a Bechdel Score of 3 surpasses that of generic films only in the cases of 'Walt Disney,' 'Dreamworks,' and '20th Century
+The average budget for movies with a Bechdel Score of 3 surpasses that of generic films only in the cases of 'Walt Disney,' 'Dreamworks,' and '20th Century'.

 ### 3. Bechdel-Test score for most successful movies